 Meanwhile, it is absolutely essential to have a basic understanding of the other factors that can have a significant influence on the cost of breast augmentation.
 One of the most significant is your choice of breast implant.

-Saline, Silicone Gel, and Cohesive Silicone Breast Implants
+Different Prices of Saline, Silicone Gel, and Cohesive Silicone Breast Implants

 Breast implants provide the increase in size and shape of the breasts achieved during breast augmentation surgery.
 They are available in a range of sizes and shapes, and contain one of three materials: